koutianqi/koutianqi.github.io/index.markdown

   <div class="intro-copy" markdown="1">

-**Welcome!** I am a PhD Candidate at Penn State Information School, my research examines the **ethics** and **politics** in the communicative dimension of Machine Learning (ML) research and technology, with a focus on epistemic and ethical accountability.
+**Welcome!** I am a PhD Candidate at Penn State Information School advised by [Dr. Dana Calacci](https://www.dcalacci.net), my research examines the **ethics** and **politics** in the communicative dimension of Machine Learning (ML) research and technology, with a focus on epistemic and ethical accountability.
 A Science and Technology Studies scholar by training, I use philosophical analysess and social scientific methods to study **communicative norms** in these processes -  what goes wrong, why it matters, and how to fix it.
 My ultimate aim is to strengthen accountability in the communicative dimension through governance solutions.
-Read more about my previous and ongoing projects [HERE](https://koutianqi.github.io/pages/research/).

   </div>
   <img class="headshot" src="{{ "/assets/img/headshot_crop.jpg" | relative_url }}" alt="Headshot" />
 </div>

 <div class="card" markdown="1">
 🌟 <ins>I am on academia job market seeking postdoc positions</ins> centering (1) philosophical and empirical analyses of responsible communication in Machine Learning, and (2) the policy and regulatory possibilities that follow.
 If you know a good fit, please reach out to me at, tfk [at] psu.edu.
+Details about my previous and ongoing projects - [HERE](https://koutianqi.github.io/pages/research/).
 </div>